 Just for fun, we checked the accuracy of the Wheel True against the CA-1; they measured within six seconds of each other.
 With accuracy this good, the do-it-yourselfer isn’t giving up anything to the expensive machines the pros use.

 Of course, if the $19.95 alignment is still too much money neither of these gauges is going to appeal to you.
-Their ruggedness and small size will appeal to racers, however, especially in light of the fact that the Wheel True mounts in such a way that only a couple inches of ground clearance is necessary.
+Their ruggedness and small size will appeal to racers, however, especially because the Wheel True mounts in such a way that only a couple inches of ground clearance are necessary.
 Independent mechanics and small shop owners in need of alignment equipment are also prime candidates for equipment this convenient and accurate.

-If you are not a racer, a mechanic, or the owner of a small shop and these gauges sound like a good idea but the cost still seems high, our recommendation is that you get a couple friends to go together with you on the purchase.
+If you are not a racer, a mechanic, or the owner of a small shop and these gauges sound like a good idea but the cost still seems high, we recommend that you get a couple of friends to go together with you on the purchase.
 By splitting the cost four ways, for example, each person just about recoups his investment with the first alignment.

 Leucadia, CA 92024